-Ever wanted some money to help fund a project in your church designed by young people but found none?
-With the launch of the COSY collective special trust help is now at hand.
+Have you struggled to find money to help fund a project in your church designed by young people?
+With the launch of the COSY collective special trust, help is now at hand.

 What is it?

-The COSY collective special trust is a pot of money set aside for the use of young people in projects that enable them to creatively reach out to their communities.
+The COSY collective special trust is a pot of money set aside for young people to use for projects that enable them to creatively reach out to their communities.